Guntō: Shin guntō

 The new military sword (新軍刀, shin guntō) was a weapon and symbol of rank used by the Imperial Japanese Army, between the years of 1935–1945.
 During most of that period, the swords were manufactured at the Toyokawa Naval Arsenal.

 In response to rising nationalism within the armed forces, a new style of sword was designed for the Japanese military in 1934.
 The shin guntō was styled after a traditional slung tachi of the Kamakura Period (1185–1332).
 Officers' ranks were indicated by coloured tassels tied to a loop at the end of the hilt.

-The corresponding colors were brown-red and gold for generals; brown and red for field officers; brown and blue for company or warrant officers; brown for sergeants, sergeants major or corporals.
+The corresponding colors were brown-red and gold for generals; brown and red for field officers; brown and blue for company or warrant officers; brown for sergeants major, sergeants, or corporals.

 The blades found in shin guntō ranged from modern machine-made blades through contemporary traditionally-manufactured blades to ancestral blades dating back hundreds of years.

 After the Second World War's conclusion, most produced guntō were made to resemble the traditionally cloth wrapped shin-gunto swords, but out of a solid metal casting.
 On later models the hilts were made of aluminum and painted to resemble the lacing (ito) on officer's shin-guntō swords.

 These swords will have serial numbers on their blades and are nearly always machine made.
 If the sword is all original, the serial numbers on the blade, tsuba, saya and all other parts should match.